Potamia, Elassona

 Potamia (Ποταμιά) is a former municipality in the Larissa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Elassona, of which it is a municipal unit.
-Population 4,187 (2011).
+Population 3,139 (2021).
 The municipal unit has an area of 200.279 km2.
 The seat of the municipality was in Vlachogianni.
+The name of the municipality comes from the greek word "potamià" meaning "land with many rivers" (from potamòs, river).